TCE-Innovation/Subcontractor-Automation/docs/techSpecs/futureConsiderations.md

 ## Lessons Learned

-Defintely plan before coding
+* Defintely plan before coding
-Understand the full scope of the project to effectively plan and program Go in with the OOP mindset: it will help clean up the code.
+* Understand the full scope of the project to effectively plan and program
+* Go in with the Object-Oriented Programming (OOP) mindset: it will help clean up the code.
-    Each page gets its own object, in a seperate .js file.
+    Each page gets its own object, in a separate ``.js` file.
 That way, each object would have "Events that can occur".

 Class Form has attributes:
 - PDF link